-One DCR form is used for the Main Document including all Appendices.
-The target Effective Date is 30 days following issuance of DCR form.
+One <DCR_Title> Form is used for the Main Document including all Appendices.
+The target Effective Date is 30 days following issuance of <DCR_Title> Form.

 If no need for change is identified during the periodic review by the Author, the Author documents the review in the document revision history as follows:

-"Workflow and responsibilities are unchanged.
-Reviewed by: Initials, date.
-Next review due by: current date + two (2) years".
+"Periodic planned review.
+Workflow and responsibilities are unchanged”.

 The version number of each updated document is incremented regardless of whether changes were recorded or not to make the periodic review clearly visible to everyone.
-The updated approved document must be trained (for Main Documents) or communicated prior to its implementation in accordance with SOP-QM-0902 “Qualification and Training”.
+The updated approved document must be trained (for Main Documents) or communicated prior to its implementation in accordance with <TrainingCode> <TrainingTitle>.

 Record Managing and Labelling

-Each Main Document in the QMS must define how records resulting from the use of such a document must be managed, i.e., it must specify the following:
+Each Main Document in the QMS must define how records resulting from execution of such a document must be managed, i.e., it must specify the following:

 Record code (record number, version number, and record title),

-Storage location, if required for sensitive documents,
+Hardcopies and softcopies storage places and locations for GxP regulated documents,

 Person responsible for the storage,

-Person responsible for approval, and
+Persons responsible for review, approval,

 Controls for record protection.

-Reports and analyses that are conducted periodically can be in free form, but they must include the following:

-Name/subject of report (analysis),

-Creation date, and

-Signature of the person who conducted the analysis.

 While records are in use, the person responsible for maintaining the record guarantees exactness of the entered data, and prevents unauthorized entry, changes and destruction of such records as described in the relevant documents.

 Record availability and retrieval